ctoruno/LAC-Reports/Outputs/Peru/Method/Peru_method.md

 Due to a lack of accessibility, the Loreto and San Martín regions of the Peruvian Amazon were excluded from the study.
-Loreto and San Martín were replaced by the eastern regions of Ucayali and Madre de Dios, located in the Amazon rainforest and Amazon basin, respectively. <br><br>
+Loreto and San Martín were replaced by the eastern regions of Ucayali and Madre de Dios, located in the Amazon rainforest and Amazon basin, respectively.
-Challenges to data collection included security issues and accessibility in rural areas although ultimately, no sample units were substituted.
 </p>

                             </div>